DSkrzypiec/blogImpl/content/post/year2024/index.md

 ![img](newfixie.jpg)

-During my studies and while working at PwC, I have rode a fixed gear bike for several years already.
-In March 2024, when I chose to return to to cycling seriously, I decided to buy a new bike because the frame on my previous fixed gear was a bit too small for me.
+During my studies and my time at PwC, I rode a fixed gear bike for several years.
+In March 2024, when I decided to return to cycling more seriously, I bought a new bike because the frame on my previous one was a bit too small.

 As the base for the new bike, I chose the new 2024 Cinelli Gazzetta.
 From the base offer, mainly the frame remained, as I decided to replace the following